uk-gov-mirror/companieshouse.web-security-node/README.md

 responsibility is checking that all mutable requests include a csrf token which indicates that they originated from the same CHS session and not an CSRF attempt.
 The middleware expects that all mutable requests contain a token which matches a token stored within the CHS session.
+It will add `csrfToken` to locals so that views can reference it as a variable.

 ##### Parameters